andrasq/node-qbuffer/Readme.md

 Just like read, but do not advance the read point.

-### buf.indexOfChar( char [,start] )

-Return the offset in the unread data of the first occurrence of char at or after offset `start` in the data stream.

-With this call getline() can be implemented as `buf.read(buf.indexOfChar("\n") + 1)`

-### buf.indexOfChar2( char1, char2 [,start] )

-Return the offset of the first occurrence of char1 that is followed immediately by char2.
-This is a work-around while there is no indexOf() call.

 ### buf.skipbytes( nbytes )

 Advance the read position by nbytes and discard the bytes skipped over.
 If there are not that many unread bytes it empties the buffer.

-### buf.setEncoding( encoding )

-Set both setReadEncoding() and setWriteEncoding() to the same encoding.

-The default encoding can be overridden call by call in read() and write().
-The read end write encodings can also be set separately, see below.

-### buf.setReadEncoding( encoding )
+### buf.indexOfChar( char [,start] )

-Specify how to encode the returned bytes, eg 'utf8' or 'base64'.
-Used in the read calls read(), peekbytes(), getline(), peekline().
-Analogous to Stream.setEncoding().

-Setting an encoding will cause strings to be read from the QBuffer.
-To clear the encoding in effect setReadEncoding to null.
-The default is null, to return Buffer objects.
+Return the offset in the unread data of the first occurrence of char at or after offset `start` in the data stream.
+This call just invokes `indexOfCharcode` on the charcode of `char[0]`.

-### buf.setWriteEncoding( encoding )
+### buf.indexOfCharcode( code1, code2, start )

-Specify how to decode to binary the written strings.
-Used in write() and unget().
-Analogous to Stream.setDefaultEncoding().
+Return the offset in the unread data of the first occurrence of code1.
+If code2 is not undefined, code1 must be immediately followed by code2 in the data for the codes to match.

+With this call, getline() can be implemented as eg `buf.read(buf.indexOfCharcode("\n".charCodeAt(0), undefined, 0) + 1)`

 ### buf.write( data [,encoding] [,callback(err, nbytes)] )